skulptur/color-supreme/README.md

 ## `color-supreme`

 A powerful library for extracting dominant colors from images.
-Color-Supreme uses the k-means clustering algorithm to analyze the colors in an image and identify the most dominant ones, making it ideal for a range of applications such as image processing, data visualization, and search algorithms.
+It uses the k-means clustering algorithm to analyze the colors and identify the most dominant ones, making it ideal for a range of applications such as image processing, data visualization, and search algorithms.

 ## Get started